jcs/halfmoon/README.md

 		?>

-	then views/posts/_header_image.phtml would be brought in.
+	then `views/posts/_header_image.phtml` would be brought in.

-	after a controller renders its view file, it is stored in the
-	$content_for_layout variable and the views/layouts/application.phtml
+	After a controller renders its view file, it is stored in the `$content_for_layout` variable and the `views/layouts/application.phtml`
-	file is rendered.  be sure to print $content_for_layout somewhere in that file.
+	file is rendered.  be sure to print `$content_for_layout` somewhere in that file.

-4.	(optional) configure a root route to specify which controller/action should be used for viewing the root ("/") url via config/routes.php:
+4. (Optional) Configure a root route to specify which controller/action should be used for viewing the root (`/`) URL via `config/routes.php`:

 		HalfMoon\Router::instance()->addRootRoute(array(
 			"controller" => "posts",
 			"action" => "homepage"
 		));

-	this uses the same rules as other routes, calling the index action if it is not specified.
+	this uses the same rules as other routes, calling the `index` action if it is not specified.

-	if your site should always present a static page (like a login/splash page) at the root url, then simply make a public/index.html file to avoid processing through halfmoon.
+	If your site should always present a static page (like a login/splash page) at the root URL, then simply make a public/index.html file to avoid processing through halfmoon.
+This is handled entirely outside of halfmoon by apache, because of the `mod_rewrite` rule.

-5.	change or create site-specific and environment-specific settings in the config/boot.php script.  this can be used to adjust logging, tweak php settings, or set global php variables that you need.
+5. Change or create site-specific and environment-specific settings in the `config/boot.php` script.
+This can be used to adjust logging, tweak PHP settings, or set global PHP variables that you need.

-## moving to production ##
+## Moving to Production ##

-1.	copy the entire directory tree (/var/www/example in this example) somewhere, setup an apache virtual host like the example above, but use the SetEnv apache function to change the HALFMOON_ENV environment to "production".
+1. Copy the entire directory tree (/var/www/example in this example) somewhere, setup an Apache Virtual Host like the example above, but use the `SetEnv` apache function to change the `HALFMOON_ENV` environment to "production".

 		<VirtualHost ...>